-2.3.3 Audit Report
+3.3.4 Audit Report

+During each Audit, the Auditors will record details and make observations which will be documented in the Audit Report.
 The Audit Team summarises the results in a report which is structured as follows:

 - Audit Summary and overall assessment

-- Actions required
+- Scope of certification

 - Auditors' Comments

-- Scope of certification
+- Actions required

 - Detailed results

 Detailed results are given in an annex in the Audit Report.
+For more details, see Annex A of this document.